ServerBaby/Weather-App/README.md

 weather_index.py – superseded by weather_app.py

+The other useful files folder contains the following:

+weather_index.json - the json file containing the index mapping for the created Elasticsearch Index

+key to bom terms.pdf - a key to the meaning of the terms used in the Bureau of Meteorology data

+painless_queries.txt - several useful scripts written in the Kibana Query Language "Painless".
+Includes several scripts on how to add new fields and how to populate those new fields.

 Currently the app is being tested on data from Toowoomba Wellcamp Airport.

 From Wikipedia: Toowoomba Wellcamp Airport (IATA: WTB, ICAO: YBWW) is an airport in Wellcamp,